-Organizations get better staffing results when they can count on HR departments and line the company intranet.
+Organizations get better staffing results when they can count on HR departments and line managers to do their own jobs effectively.
+For example, HR personnel depend on line managers to use web-based tools to perform recruiting and selection (or hiring) functions with limited assistance.
+The HR department posts the steps in the hiring process, policies and procedures, and documents on the company intranet.
 Although HR personnel may consult about questions, line managers must be able to follow guidelines for recruitment and hiring without exposing the organization to liability.